Laravel-Backpack/basset/readme.md

 - entire archives from external URLs (like GitHub)
 - entire directories from local, non-public paths (like other local projects)

 No more publishing package files.
-No more using NPM just to download some files.
+No more NPM bloat, just to download some files.
 It's a simple yet effective solution in the age of `HTTP/2` and `HTTP/3`.

 ## Installation